Updated: Jan 11

 Managerialism, training and box ticking

 Managerialism in education is ‘essentially the expression of a tick-box culture’ that enables metrics to be compiled for the increasing preponderance and diversity of league tables that publicly rank and present core assets in a university’s advertising marketing and propaganda.
 This construction of a competitive environment drives the need for performance indicators that propel universities into public consciousness and private consumption.
 This bias has led to the rise of evaluations that CAN be quantified, like tick box exercises, which is why they are so prevalent in all walks of (neoliberal) life – and almost all life is neoliberal now.
 The achievement of institutional change in something like the Race Equality Charter (REC) submission, for example – an attempt to help institutions acknowledge, recognize and reform their inherent racism - is accomplished through employee reformation commonly achieved through the institutional monolith of training.
-Training both ensures managerialism instigates what it wants, and measures and metricates outcomes in ways that enable a competitive edge to be demonstrated in league tables.
+Training both ensures that managerialism instigates what it wants, and measures and metricates outcomes in ways that enable a competitive edge to be demonstrated in league tables.
 Just as ‘engagement’, REF and TEF are now part of HE marketing strategies, so too will be the level of REC accomplishment in the near future.
 Managerialism manages metricated change; tick box training is a key way this is undertaken.

-Ticking quantitative boxes is a facile means for managerialist institutions generally, and Higher Education bodies specifically, to demonstrate fulfillment of objectives without any great depth to a given process.
-As long as something called ‘EDI’ can be accomplished by having its box ticked, racism, inequality and exclusion will not have their bells rung.
+Ticking quantitative boxes is a facile means for managerialist institutions generally, and Higher Education bodies specifically, to demonstrate fulfilment of objectives without any great depth to a given process.
+As long as something called ‘EDI’ can be accomplished by having its box ticked, racism, inequity and exclusion will not have their bells rung.
 Box-ticking exercises reduce qualitative constructs to quantitative outputs.
-The tendency of managerialism, then, is to direct change through training for conformity, where training involves ‘deliberately reinforcing preexisting dispositions towards unreflective obedience’.
+The tendency of managerialism, then, is to direct change through training for conformity, where training involves ‘deliberately reinforcing pre-existing dispositions towards unreflective obedience’.
 This is instantly recognizable in Foucault’s work on power.
 Governance developed the means to ‘discipline and punish’ (or correct) the abnormal deviating from governing rules.
 Training is shallow, momentary, brief, concluded, rather than immersive, long-term and perpetually reflective.

 HE institutional training tends to be an exercise in demanding, extracting and accounting of conformity to an agenda set by managers.
 If management is all white, abled and elite, then the agenda is less likely to reflect matters of diversity.
 Further, if management – or any staff - undergo ‘training’, then it will be completion of an exercise in limited evolution, since training is to bring people in line with a stated priority.
 Training is what we do to learn a basic, simple task.
 The Army trains its soldiers to rapidly discharge, clean, reload and fire accurately under pressure, not to reflect on the reasons why they must kill.
-I was trained to fly a glider, not to understand why training in the services was being privatized.
+I was trained to fly a glider, not to understand why flying training in the services was being privatized.
 Friends were trained to repair cars, not to ponder fossil fuel dependency.

 ‘Training’ is not a meditative, critical, self-reflective exercise in its nature.
-It has a ‘before’ and ‘after’ state but the ends are what are measured and evaluated, not the means and quality and direction of the understanding and consciousness we are meant to evolve in order to develop meaningful, lasting, respected EDI.
+It has a ‘before’ and ‘after’ state but the ends are what are measured and evaluated, not the means and quality and direction of the understanding and consciousness we need to evolve in order to develop meaningful, lasting, respected EDI.
 ‘Training’ in racism, ableism and inclusivity primarily involves an unreflective approach derived from managerial priorities and methodologies designed to produce conformity to the view of EDI from the unreconstructed top.
 The EDI agenda and associated training become, instead of an opportunity to rethink EDI and create a more transformative and structural praxis, an exercise in superficiality which, nonetheless, achieves the ‘ends’ of demonstrating a commitment to a given objective, thereby satisfying managerial needs in a metricated commercial context.
 This is why, in various UK universities, there has been such elite astonishment, confusion, resistance, arrogance, defensiveness, fear and anger, with a minor in interest, engagement and cooperation, from various locations of white HE leadership and power.